Spiced Life Conversation

 2. There is a path out of codependency.
 Codependency can feel like being trapped in a maze – you’re lost and alone, walking in circles with no direction, and you can’t see any way out.
 You don’t have to see the entire path out right now; you just need to believe there is one.
 You need to take one step today towards knowing, caring for, and being your authentic self.
 And tomorrow you’ll take another step.
 That’s how you find your way back to yourself – literally one step at a time doing the work each day that is needed to heal and recover.

 In addition, Codependent individuals have difficulty naming what they think and feel.
 They find it hard to be themselves, struggle with people-pleasing, and have difficulty setting boundaries.
 As a result, they prioritize others’ needs while neglecting their own, and spend a disproportionate amount of time thinking about others, often orienting their lives around another person.
 To avoid the pain and anxiety of being in their own company, many codependent individuals develop addictive behaviors around alcohol, sex, work, or other compulsions.

-Many reason could be the cause however, trauma in early childhood usually has a greater affect.
+Many reasons could be the cause however, trauma in early childhood usually has a greater effect.
 Dysfunctional families instill upon children some or all of the following messages, which children carry into adulthood: